asVarun1998/Building-AI/README.md

 ## Acknowledgments
-* The two courses ’Introduction to AI’ and ’Building AI’ at the University Of Helsinki
+* The two courses [Introduction to AI](https://course.elementsofai.com) and [Building AI](https://buildingai.elementsofai.com) at the University Of Helsinki